manu15mishra/udacity_DVD_rental_sql/README.md

 Explore Sakila DVD rental using SQL Queries

 ### Description
-This project is a part of an Udacity's nanodegree offering named "Programming for Data Science with R Nanodegree Program".
+This project is part of Udacity's nanodegree offering named "Programming for Data Science with R Nanodegree Program".

 The following queries are answered using SQL:
 1. We want to understand more about the movies that families are watching.
 The following categories are considered family movies: Animation, Children, Classics, Comedy, Family and Music.